Overview for Nonimmigrant Student (F1) Applicants

 Interested Nonimmigrant students should note the following information:

 - General information on studying in the United States can be found at this website.

-- Complete all admissions application requirements; this must include an officially translated and evaluated copy of your transcripts (WES is recommended) and English Proficiency Scores.
+- Complete all admissions application requirements; this must include an officially translated and evaluated copy of your transcripts (WES or IEE is recommended) and English Proficiency Scores.
 Any student with items missing items from their application will not be issued an I-20.

 - Language of Instruction: All instruction is in English.

 - English Proficiency: Student applicants must fulfill certain English proficiency requirements to be admitted.
 The minimum requirements are listed below.
 Applicants who satisfy these requirements will not automatically be accepted.
 JPCatholic carefully reviews the background and qualifications of each applicant to ensure that those admitted will have a successful experience.

 - Language Requirements: Non-native English speaking applicants must submit one of the following test scores:

 - IELTS: 6.5

 - Cambridge (Advanced and Proficiency Exams): Pass

 - Students must must document their ability to pay for the first 12 months of the average 'Cost of Attendance' (including living expenses; we utilize the California Student Aid Commission Student Expense Budgets to determine those dollar amounts) prior to issuance of the I-20.
 For more information, see 'F1 Student Visa Overview' and 'Affidavit of Financial Support', below.